kalabharath/pcs_driven_iterative_resampling/README.md

  Download from https://www.rosettacommons.org/software/academic </br>
 -Compile Rosetta on any cluster or supercomputer with MPI enabled. </br>
 -Python 2.7 </br>
--The current scripts are written for PBS load balancer, modify yourself for any other job submission platforms. </br>
+-The current scripts are written for PBS load balancer. </br>

 # Support
 I will answer any of your questions on using PCSs in Rosetta. email me at kalabharath@gmail.com </br>